Self-dual quasiperiodic percolation: Determination of

 \subsection{Comparison with random percolation}

-In addition to having a different exponent $\nu$, the critical scaling of random percolation differs from the quasiperiodic Ford model in several ways.
-Here we offer a brief summary of these differences, some of which have already been mentioned in the main text and/or the previous sections of this supplement.
+In addition to having a different exponent $\nu$, the critical scaling of random percolation differs from the quasiperiodic Ford models in several ways.
+Here we offer a brief summary of these differences, some of which have already been mentioned in the foregoing discussion.

 Random bond percolation is typically studied in the analog of fixed $b$ ensembles, where the deterministic parameter $b$ is replaced by the probability $p$ of occupying a bond.
-But we can also look at fixed $n$ ensembles, as we did for the quasiperiodic model, by assigning each bond a random "$p$ score" between 0 and 1, and adding bonds in order of increasing $p$.
+But the Newman-Ziff algorithm~\cite{Newman2000,Newman2001} naturally lends itself toward fixed $n$ ensembles, by assigning each bond a random "p-score" between 0 and 1, and adding bonds in order of increasing $p$.
 The typical wrapping threshold is then at $p_c=n_c=1/2$.
-As noted in Ref.~\cite{Ziff2010}, the two ensembles give similar results, unlike for the quasiperiodic Ford model.
-A key difference from the Ford model is the absence of steps in either the scaling functions $f(x)$, $g(x)$ for any of the observables studied, or in the function $n(p)$, which just follows a binomial distribution at a given $p$.
+As noted in Ref.~\cite{Ziff2010}, the two ensembles give similar results, unlike for the checkerboard model.
+A key difference from the checkerboard model is the absence of steps in either the scaling functions $f(x)$, $g(x)$ for any of the observables studied, or in the function $n(p)$, which just follows a binomial distribution at a given $p$.
 Therefore, scaling collapses of the form $f((n-n_c)L^{1/\nu})$ and $g((p-p_c)L^{1/\nu})$ are both consistent with the known exponent $\nu=4/3$.
-In particular, we obtain an excellent scaling collapse of $R(n,n_c)$ (right panel of \autoref{fig:dual-random-zoom}), confirming that this is a valid, although nonstandard, observable for obtaining $\nu$. $R(n,n_c)$ is smooth on both large and small scales, as the average mass of the largest cluster increases continuously with $n$.
+In particular, we obtain an excellent scaling collapse of $R(n,n_c)$ (\autoref{fig:dual-random-zoom}) with $\nu=4/3$, confirming that this is a valid, although nonstandard, observable for obtaining $\nu$. $R(n,n_c)$ is smooth on both large and small scales, as the average mass of the largest cluster increases continuously with $n$.
 A complementary method for obtaining $\nu$ comes from the scaling of the average wrapping interval, that is the difference in $n$ or $p$ between the first and second wrapping event.
-Whereas for the quasiperiodic Ford model all samples have the same wrapping interval $\Delta N=1$, for random percolation $\Delta N \propto L^{2-1/\nu}$, and $\Delta b \propto L^{-1/\nu}$, as expected.
+Whereas for the quasiperiodic checkerboard model all samples have the same wrapping interval $\Delta N=1$, for random percolation $\Delta N \propto L^{2-1/\nu}$, and $\Delta b \propto L^{-1/\nu}$, as expected.